 Answer: Yes.
-Special enrollment periods for child-only health plans do not affect your child's eligibility for coverage under employer-based health insurance plans or under privately-purchased plans when a parent or guardian is covered under the same policy.
+Generally speaking, special enrollment periods for child-only health plans do not affect your child's eligibility for coverage under employer-based health insurance plans or under privately-purchased plans when a parent or guardian is covered under the same policy.